top of page

 How long is the concert?

-Most of our Hallam concerts are between 1 ½ hours long, with no intermission; our July festival concerts are 1 ½ hours to 2 hours long with a 5 - 10 minute break between the Rising Stars and Featured Performers.
+Most of our Hallam concerts are about 60 to 90 minutes long, with no intermission; our July festival concerts are 1 ½ hours to 2 hours long with a 5 - 10 minute break between the Rising Stars and Featured Performers.

 Should I bring my kids?